 Retail buyer

-Retail buyers are essential to the success of a retail business as they ensure appropriate products are sourced at the right price
+Retail buyers play a crucial role in the success of a retail business by ensuring that the right products are sourced at the right price

-You'll also source new merchandise and review existing items to ensure products remain competitive.
-By fully understanding customer needs, you will maximise profits and provide a commercially viable range of merchandise at competitive prices.
+By fully understanding the product, market and your customer base, you'll help maximise profits and deliver a commercially viable range of merchandise at competitive prices.

 Responsibilities